yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps.md

 5. In case the *Password for 'https://\<your-org>@dev.azure.com':* prompt appears, follow the next steps to generate a PAT (Personal Access Token) for your Azure DevOps organization.
 Otherwise, skip to step 13.

-    > **Note**: These steps are also useful when using a multi-factored protected user account with Azure DevOps.

     > **Note**: **DO NOT CLOSE AZURE CLOUD SHELL**.
-Use a different tab for the steps for creating a new PAT token.
+Use a different browser tab for the steps for creating a new PAT token.
+Also, these PAT configuration steps are also useful when using a multi-factored protected user account with Azure DevOps.

-6. In *Azure DevOps*, choose on the second to last icon on the top menu in the left-hand side of the screen, representing a user and a small gear icon.
+6. In Azure DevOps, choose on the second to last icon on the top menu in the left-hand side of the screen, representing a user and a small gear icon.

 7. From the context menu, choose **Personal access tokens**.

     ![Selecting the player settings icon in the top menu bar](images/stepbystep/media/image132.png "Personal access tokens menu option")

-8. If the *Create a new personal access token* dialog has appeared, skip to the next step.
+8. If the *Create a new personal access token* panel has appeared, skip to the next step.
 Otherwise, select the **+ New Token** button.

     ![Forcing the 'Create a new personal access token' to appear](images/stepbystep/media/image133.png "Personal access tokens menu option")

-9. In the *Create a new personal access token* dialog, type in a descriptive name for the new token, and from the *Code* section, choose **Full** and **Status**.
+9. In the *Create a new personal access token* panel, type in a descriptive name for the new token, and from the *Code* section, choose **Full** and **Status**.

     ![Creating a new PAT (Personal Access Token) in Azure Devops](images/stepbystep/media/image134.png "Personal access tokens menu option")

-10. In the *Create a new personal access token* dialog, select the **Create** button.
+10. In the *Create a new personal access token* panel, select the **Create** button.

-11. From the success confirmation dialog, select the **Copy to clipboard** button to copy the newly created PAT token to clipboard.
+11. From the success confirmation panel, select the **Copy to clipboard** button to copy the newly created PAT token to clipboard.

     ![Copying the newly created PAT token to the clipboard](images/stepbystep/media/image135.png "Success confirmation page")

-12. In *Azure Cloud Shell*, paste the PAT token and press **Enter**.
+12. In Azure Cloud Shell, paste the PAT token and press **Enter**.
+Git will push the contents of your local repository in Azure Cloud Shell to your new Azure DevOps project repository.

-13. Type in the following commands to commit the changes made locally to the new repository:

-    ```bash
-    git add *
-    git commit -m "adding files"
-    ```

-14. Push the changes up to the Azure DevOps repository with the following command:

-    ```
-    git push --set-upstream origin master
-    ```

-15. Navigate to the Repos > Files page which shows the files in the repository.
+13. Navigate to the Repos > Files page which shows the files in the repository.
 You may need to refresh the page to see the updated files.
 Your source code is now appearing in Azure DevOps.

     ![The newly created files show up in Repos > Files section.](images/stepbystep/media/image136.png "Success confirmation page")

-16. Expand the *ClientApp* directory.
-Choose the **package.json** file.
+14. Expand the **ClientApp** directory and select the **package.json** file.

-17. On line 27, change the value representing the version of the *rxjs* dependency, from *^6.0.0* to **6.0.0** (without the '^' character).
+15. On line 27, change the value representing the version of the *rxjs* dependency, from *^6.0.0* to **6.0.0** (removing the '^' character).

     ![The content of the package.json file is shown.](images/stepbystep/media/image138.png "Change rxjs dependency value to 6.0.0")

-18. Next, hover the **package-lock.json** file and from the context menu, choose **Delete**.
+16. Next, hover the **package-lock.json** file and from the context menu, choose **Delete**.

     ![The context menu shows up on the package-lock.json file, from the ClientApp directory.](images/stepbystep/media/image137.png "Choose 'Delete'")

-19. Confirm the deletion.

-20. In the upper-right side of the page, choose **Commit**.

-21. In the *Commit* dialog, validate the commit message and choose **Commit**.
+17. Confirm the deletion, and when the commit panel shows, validate the commit message and choose **Commit**.

 ## Exercise 3: Create Azure DevOps build pipeline

 Duration: 15 Minutes

+**Azure DevOps Pipelines**

  Implementing CI and CD pipelines helps to ensure a consistent, repeatable process is used to build, test, and release code.
 This results in higher quality code that's readily available to users.

- **Azure DevOps Pipelines** provides an easy and extensible way to provide consistency when building and releasing your projects, while also making the configuration available to authorized users on your team.
+Azure DevOps Pipelines provides an easy and extensible way to provide consistency when building and releasing your projects, while also making the configuration available to authorized users on your team.
+Let's take a high-level look at the major components that make up an Azure DevOps Pipeline:

+**Stages**

-Pipelines are made of one or more stages describing a CI/CD process.
-Stages are the major divisions in a pipeline: "build this app", "run these tests", and "deploy to pre-production" are good examples of stages.
+In essence, Azure Pipelines are made of one or more *stages* representing a given CI/CD process and are the major divisions of action in a pipeline.
+Actions such as: "build this app", "run these tests", and "deploy to this environment" are good examples of stages.
+Stages themselves, decompose to of one or more *Jobs*.

+**Jobs**

-Stages consist of one or more jobs, which are units of work assignable to a particular machine.
-Both stages and jobs may be arranged into dependency graphs: "run this stages before that one" or "this job depends on the output of that job".
+Jobs consist of a linear series of steps within a stage, where each step can be tasks, scripts, or references to external YAML templates that represent the tactial aspects of an action.
+It is important to note that both stages and jobs can run in a simple linear fashion, or may be arranged into more complex *dependency graphs*, e.g. "run this stage before that one" or "this job depends on the output of that job".

-Jobs consist of a linear series of steps.
-Steps can be tasks, scripts, or references to external YAML templates.
+From here you can see that this simple relationship can embody both simple and complex staged build and release processes through a defined execution hierarchy.
 For Azure DevOps, this hierarchy is defined in the structure of a YAML (Yet Another Markup Language) file, which is a structured markup file that can be managed like any other source file.

+**Configuration As Code**
-This method enables a *Configuration As Code* scenario, declaratively defining the pipeline, and pipeline components such as stages, tasks, and conditions in detail.
-Using YAML provides more visibility into pipeline structure and condition, and also provides integration and automation opportunities as well.

-In Azure DevOps, YAML defines both "Build" or "Continuous Integration" pipelines as well as "Release" or "Continuous Delivery" pipelines in one shot, and this is what is meant by the term *"Unified Pipeline"*.
+This entire concept is based on a *Configuration As Code* methodology.
+This means declaratively defining the pipeline, and pipeline components such as stages, tasks, and conditions in detail.
+Using YAML provides more visibility into pipeline structure and condition in once concise place, and also provides integration and automation opportunities as well.
+In Azure DevOps, YAML defines both "Build" or "Continuous Integration" pipelines as well as "Release" or "Continuous Delivery" pipelines in one shot, and this is what is meant by the term *"Unified YAML Pipeline"*.

-In this lab, a sample pipeline YAML definition - *"sampleazure-pipelines.yml"* is included, representing a simple multi-stage pipeline with a custom trigger and a Pull Request Policy configuration.
-In the following exercises and steps, you will be building a real-time equivalent of this file.

-While teams can use the Azure DevOps Pipeline visual designer to create multistage build and release pipelines to support a wide array of CI/CD scenarios, many teams prefer to define their build and release pipelines by editing the YAML configuration directly.
+While teams can use the **Azure DevOps Pipeline visual designer** to create multistage build and release pipelines to support a wide array of CI/CD scenarios, many teams prefer to define their build and release pipelines by editing the YAML configuration directly.
 A YAML build definition can be added to a project by including the YAML source file at the repository root.
-Azure DevOps will reference this configuration, evaluate it, and execute the configuraation during build runs.
+Azure DevOps will reference this configuration, evaluate it, and execute the configuration during build runs.

 Azure DevOps also provides default templates within the editing workflow, for popular project types, integration points, and common tasks, and this works alongside a simple YAML designer to streamline the process of defining build and release tasks.

-In this exercise, you will use the Azure DevOps Pipelines UI to create a build definition for the current project, but in subsequent steps, will be editing the YAML directly using the Unified YAML workflow.
+In this lab, you will build up a pipeline YAML definition - *"azure-pipelines.yml"* - representing a simple multi-stage pipeline with a custom trigger and a Pull Request Policy configuration.
+In the the following exercise you will use the Azure DevOps Pipelines UI to create a build definition for the current project, but in subsequent exercises, you will be editing the YAML directly using the *Unified YAML* workflow.

 ### Task 1: Create a build pipeline
 You will start with creating a basic build pipeline, tie it to the existing repository for to lay the groundwork for a basic CI scenario.
 Then, you will expand the capability of the pipeline to include stages - transforming it into a multi-stage pipeline - representing basic CD characteristics wthin the same pipeline.